k21971/EvilHack/doc/evilhack-changelog.md

 - Set default Druid pet name if one isn't set in the player config
 - Fix: typo during druid cherry-pick
 - Fix: crashes when naming wielded objects in some circumstances
+- Fix: prevent support monsters from spawning with groups of undead